Juanii95/todoService/README.md

 # To Do Service
+Todo list application.
+The data is stored and accessed from a RESTful web service.
-REST web service of a TO DO list.
-The actions to perform are: create, update, delete, show and list tasks.
+Actions to perform: create, update, delete, show and list tasks.

 ### Version
 0.0.1